 Type 2 Diabetes Prevention

-Type 2 diabetes prevention is definitely an achievable goal because type 2 diabetes is often the result of changeable things like a less than ideal diet, limited education about the powerful effect food can have on your health, and limited daily activity.
-Well, as the saying goes – knowledge is power!
-Therefore, the good news is that with the right information, type 2 diabetes prevention is indeed within your power to achieve!
+Type 2 diabetes prevention is definitely an achievable goal because type 2 diabetes is often the result of things that you can change like a less than ideal diet, limited education about the powerful effect that different foods can have on your health, and/or limited daily activity.
+Well, knowledge is power!
+So, the exciting news is that with the right information, type 2 diabetes prevention is indeed within your power to achieve!

 The Center for Disease Control (CDC) recommend that individuals with prediabetes make lasting lifestyle changes to prevent type 2 diabetes.
-They go on further to suggest that these individuals Join a Lifestyle Change Program for type 2 diabetes prevention.
+They go on further to suggest that these individuals join a group for type 2 diabetes prevention.
 Some additional things recommended by the CDC include:

 - working with a lifestyle-change coach

 - learning how to eat healthy and include more activity into your daily routine

 - figuring out how to solve problems that can slow down your progress